Where the Dinosaurs Are

 RIOJASUCHUS

 This is the skull of an interesting creature that actually lived somewhat before Dinosaurs and was more closely related to crocodiles.
 This was built from a kit by Wiccart.
 I have a number of kits from this company featured on these pages.
 I believe that I bought an example every kit that Steve Harvey made, with the exception of his complete Rhamphorhynchus skeleton.
-Unfortunately, he closed his company and is no longer producing these kits.
+Unfortunately, he closed his company in late 2000 and is no longer producing these kits.
 As with Ants, companies making nice dinosaur models are as likely to become extinct as non-avian dinosaurs themselves.
 The quality of these models was fabulous and I'll be sorry when I finish building the few still hiding in my closet.
 There are some very nice full-skeletal sculptures available today from Healthstones, but you don't get the satisfaction of building and finishing the kit yourself.
+Again, there is a lot more on the story behind these skulls and many more images at the new Old Bone Odori

 TAKING LICENSE WITH DINOSAURS